jonluca/blog/_posts/2018-09-22-illegal-streams.md

 media-uqjt9f59i_1815.ts
 ```

-Each of these ts files is the actual media chunk, either a part of an MP4, HEVC, or some other media format.
+Each of these ts files is the actual media chunk file, which use the file format `MPEG2-TS`.

 The client is responsible for fetching any decryption keys, authenticating or presenting a user interface to allow authentication, and decrypting media files as needed.